vivid-planet/comet-starter/create-app/README.md

 Example usage with arguments:

 ```
-npx @comet/create-app my-project --showcase -v
+npx @comet/create-app my-project -v
 ```

-This command will create a new Comet app with the name "my-project", include showcase content, and enable verbose output in the console logs.
+This command will create a new Comet app with the name "my-project" and enable verbose output in the console logs.